substationworm/IndCyberSecLetters/2024/Issue05/Issue05.md

 - 🛡️ 62.7% of organizations have a security operations center (SOC), with 29.4% notably having a SOC responsible for both IT and OT environments.
     - 👍 70% of organizations collect and correlate data from ICS asset servers running commercial operating systems such as Windows, Unix, or Linux.
     - 👍 63.9% collect and correlate data from ICS network devices, including firewalls, switches, routers, gateways, and others.
-    - 👍56% of organizations utilize ICS-specific threat intelligence, primarily sourced from vendors (79%).
+    - 👍 56% of organizations utilize ICS-specific threat intelligence, primarily sourced from vendors (79%).
     - 👎 Conversely, 27.7% of organizations lack a SOC, and, alarmingly, 12% have no capability to monitor their ICS/OT networks.
 - 🕹️ 62.1% of organizations have a formal policy for remote access to ICS/OT systems, while 22% operate with an informal program, and 15.9% lack such a policy or are unaware of its existence.
 Key capabilities developed to protect remote access include:
     - 1️⃣ Enforcement of multifactor authentication.
-    - 2️⃣ Use of a jump box to establish secure pathways
+    - 2️⃣ Use of a jump box to establish secure pathways.
     - 3️⃣ Logging of remote sessions.
     - 4️⃣ Ability to terminate suspicious or anomalous remote access.
     - 5️⃣ Regular review of all users with remote access privileges.